MichaelLegacy/MichaelLegacy.github.io/README.md

-Hello reader.
-This is the repository where I keep and host my current personal website.

-It can be found at http://www.theMikeLegacy.com
+#This Repo is no longer in use as my main website.
+See https://MikeLegacy.net for up to date information.